EmiliaLimLab/SHADE/README.md

 * `{sample}.csv`: CSV file with measurements for each component
 * `{sample}.geojson`: GeoJSON file containing x,y coordinates for each component
   * If QuPath GUI is installed, the GeoJSON files can be imported, enabling interactive visualization of each component overlayed on the slide image
-* `{sample}.{anthracosis/tissue}-annotated.ome.tiff` (optional): Static OME.TIFF file with anthracosis/tissue annotations overlayed on the slide image
+* `{sample}.{anthracosis/tissue/positive/other}-annotated.ome.tiff` (optional): Static OME.TIFF file with anthracosis, tissue, positive and/or other annotations overlayed on the slide image
   * Only output if `-e` option is provided

  ## Test demo